ucla-data-archive/ucla-py-notes/git-notes/03-exploring-hist.md

 ~~~

+* This shows us what **changes** we made at an older commit as well as the commit message,
+* rather than the differences between a commit and our working directory that we see by using git diff.

 * In this way we build up a chain of revisions.
 * The most recent end of the chain is referred to as `HEAD`;
 * we can refer to previous revisions using the `~` notation,